 Now you can mount the drawer extensions to the drawers using the same jig from before.
 You’ll need to mount them 3/4″ back from the front of the drawer to account for the false drawer front and 2×2 frame.
 I used a scrap block the same thickness as the drawer front as a spacer for this.

-Now all that is left is the staining and attaching the drawer fronts.
+Now all that is left is the staining and attaching the drawer fronts to finish up your DIY nightstand.
 I went with a Kona stain from Rustoleum.

 Install the drawers so you can measure and adjust the fronts as necessary.

 Cut the false drawer fronts to size and attach them from the back with 1-1/4″ pocket hole screws through 5/16″ holes.
 This gives you some wiggle room to adjust the drawer front just right for perfect reveals.